Steak 'n Shake: Locations

 The first location in New Jersey was opened by a franchise holder in September 2012 in Paramus.

-At the beginning of 2016, a second and third location within New Jersey were opened by the same franchisee in West Windsor Township and Hamilton Township, but both of those locations quietly disappeared within a year.
+At the beginning of 2016, a second and third location in New Jersey were opened by the same franchisee in West Windsor Township and Hamilton Township; both of those locations quietly disappeared within a year.
 In September 2017, the original Paramus location, the last location in New Jersey, also closed after a five-year struggle to remain in business.

 The first Steak 'n Shake location in the state of Arizona was opened in Tempe in October 2013.